 -Robert Pirsig, Zen and the Art of Motorcycle Maintenance,p.17 ”

-Saturday night Blake set a wonderful mood by projecting his art images on the street wall as you entered his Backspace venue.
-It was a wonderful night with Nohearums and blue dirt girl each doing sets of music, Sophie Yendole had the audience rapt to attention with her wonderful poetry, patrons wandered and saw the Human Library, Javayoga, Donna Redlick’s Modern Dance Video, Sarah Campbell’s jewelry, Chris Blades and Blake Williams art, along with Blake’s presentation of his Public Art project with Architect Richard Henriquez for non profit housing on Main at Hastings.
+Blake set a wonderful mood by projecting his art images on the street wall as you entered his Backspace venue.
+It was a wonderful night with Nohearums and blue dirt girl each doing sets of music, Sophie Yendole had the audience rapt with her poetry, patrons wandered the space and saw the Linda’s Human Library, one on one interviews recorded discussing transformational experiences, Javayoga demo, Donna Redlick’s Modern Dance Video, Sarah Campbell’s jewelry, Chris Blades and Blake Williams art, along with Blake’s presentation of his Public Art project with Architect Richard Henriquez for non profit housing on Main at Hastings.
 Charmian Nimmo’s Tuxedo Cat Pottery, Erland Kirste’s Refinewoodcraft wooden handmade spheroids and Kiki Yee’s fabulous photographic work.

 On Sunday I had Sarah’s daughter, Sybil, offer to lend me her beautiful paper aspen tree for the donation hat to hang.
 Perfect.